 Review the Community Benefit Register

-If you are a developer and you provide funding to a community, please search for your project on the map and submit your details via the online developers form in the pop-out box.
+If you are a developer and you provide funding to a community, please search for your project on the map using and submit your details via the online developers form in the pop-out box.
+Note that all content in stage one must be completed to allow you to save progress and submit your form.

 The Register also details fund spend, and provides ideas and advice for communities looking to ensure their funds are spent wisely.
-Read more about the Register.
+Read more about the Register below the map.

 You can view a list of all projects with community benefits here.